 How to Download

 This page will give you detailed instructions to assist you with downloading albums and single tracks purchased through Melba Recordings digital online store.
-If this is your first time purchasing music tracks online we suggest you download one or more of our test files before downloading your purchase.
+If this is your first time purchasing music tracks online we suggest you preview and save one or more of our TEST FILES before downloading your purchase.
 These files can be used to both check the download process from Melba Recordings to your computer, and to compare one format with another to help you decide which quality recording you prefer.

 When you have decided to purchase tracks from Melba Recordings it is advisable to check that your computer is ready to accept the downloads as soon as you have completed your purchase.

 To simplify downloading all purchased tracks from any album the Melba Recordings website is compatible with the free software program EMusicJ.
 EMusicJ is available for a range of operating systems and is independent of your web browser.
 To read about and to download EMusicJ see their website – you must select the right download for your operating system.

 During the installation process you will be asked to set some preferences.

 You can change the default download directory on your computer using the Browse option and selecting or creating the directory of your choice.